Rula Lenska: 2002–present: Return from hiatus; Celebrity Big Brother and Coronation Street

-Celebrity Big Brother

-Lenska's work on tour with the London Gay Men's Chorus is assumed to have prompted her participation in the United Kingdom version of Celebrity Big Brother in January 2006.
-Her reason for accepting the invitation to go on the show was "I'm a crazy Polish countess who likes a challenge".
-During the show, she declared that she had been a "Tibetan Buddhist" for many years but had been practising Nichiren Daishonin for two years.

-On 13 January 2006, along with fellow housemate, Scottish politician and then-Respect Party MP George Galloway, she attracted the attention of the media by indulging in a role-play task set by Celebrity Big Brother, in which Galloway pretended to be a cat licking milk from her cupped hands, and Lenska stroked his ears and moustache.
-On another occasion during her time in the Big Brother house, she was accidentally locked in the toilet.
+She starred in the independent British film Jack Says (2008), opposite her one-time EastEnders co-star Mike Reid.
+That same year she lent her voice to the animation film Agent Crush.
+In 2009, Lenska joined the cast of Coronation Street as new character Claudia Colby, an old friend of Audrey Roberts.
+In May 2011, Lenska left the role to join the Calendar Girls tour in August 2011.

+In 2013, Lenska published her autobiography, Rula: My Colourful Life.
+Lizzie Catt of The Daily Express gave My Colourful Life a 4/5 rating.

+In 2016, she appeared in a Christmas special episode of the comedy Inside No. 9.

+She reprised her role in Coronation Street in July 2018, before leaving the show again in April 2020.
+Lenska returned as Claudia for Norris Cole's funeral in September 2021, and returned again in August 2022.
+In May 2022, Lenska joined the cast of the stage adaptation of The Best Exotic Marigold Hotel.
+She is a regular performer (and part of the original cast) of the touring play Seven Deadly Sins Four Deadly Sinners.

+In June 2026, Lenska was announced to be guest starring on Channel 5's The Good Ship Murder in its forthcoming fourth series.

 Personal life

-Lenska has been married twice, first to actor Brian Deacon (4 June 1977 – 1987), with whom she had one daughter, and secondly, to actor Dennis Waterman, from 3 January 1987 until 31 March 1998.
+Lenska has been married twice, first to actor Brian Deacon (4 June 1977 – 1987), with whom she had one daughter, and secondly to actor Dennis Waterman, from 3 January 1987 until 31 March 1998.
 Both marriages ended in divorce.

 She and Waterman met on the set of Minder in 1981 where their characters had a brief love interest.
 Some years after Lenska's second marriage ended, in a March 2012 interview with Piers Morgan, Waterman said: "It's not difficult for a woman to make a man hit her.
 She certainly wasn't a beaten wife, she was hit and that's different."
 Via her friend, Denise Welch on Loose Women, Lenska said that she was relieved that he had now admitted beating her.
 Lenska had made allegations against Waterman shortly after their split and thought she could no longer be accused of lying.
+In her 2013 autobiography, Rula: My Colourful Life, Lenska wrote about Waterman's infidelities, which included an affair with actress Amanda Redman.

 In 2016, Lenska was sentenced to a 16-month driving ban and ordered to pay a total of £526 after crashing her car while under the influence of alcohol.
 Her three-year-old grandson was a passenger in the car.